serengil/tensorflow-101/README.md

 # Disclaimer

 This repo might use some external sources.
-Notice that related tutorial links and comments in the code blocks cite references.
+Notice that related tutorial links and comments in the code blocks cite references already.

 # Support